LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/single-class-persistence/README.md

 }
 ```

 This creates a private field `context` of type `CheeseDbContext`.
-This object will be the way in which we interact with objects stored in the database throughout our controller.
+This object will be the mechanism with which we interact with objects stored in the database.
 The MVC framework will do the work of creating an instance of `CheeseDbContext` and passing it into our controller's constructor.

 This code should be added to each controller class that you want to have access to the persistent collections defined within `CheeseDbContext`.